shamim0754/AlgorithmDatastructure/readme.md

 5. Unambiguous: An algorithm must be unambiguous and clear.
 Each of their steps and input/outputs must be clear and lead to only one meaning.

 ### Algorithm Complexity ###
-The complexity of an algorithm f(n) gives the running time and/or the storage space required by the algorithm in terms of n as the size of input data.
+The complexity of an algorithm gives the running time and/or the storage space required by the algorithm in terms of the size of input data.

+1. Space Complexity
+Space complexity of an algorithm represents the amount of memory space required by the algorithm in its life cycle.
+The space required by an algorithm is equal to the sum of the following two components −

+1. Fixed part:  it is a space required to store certain data and variables, that are independent of the size of the problem.
+For example, simple variables and constants used, program size, etc.

+2. variable part : it is a space required by variables, whose size depends on the size of the problem.
+For example, dynamic memory allocation, recursion stack space, etc.

+2. Time Complexity
+Time complexity of an algorithm represents the amount of time required by the algorithm to run to completion For example, addition of two n-bit integers takes n instuction.
+Consequently, the total computational time is T(n) = c ∗ n, where c is the time taken for the addition of two bits.

-Asymptotic analysis(Time complexity) of an algorithm refers to defining the mathematical boundation/framing of its run-time performance.The time required by an algorithm falls under three types −
+<b>Asymptotic analysis</b> of an algorithm refers to defining the mathematical boundation/framing of its run-time performance.The time required by an algorithm falls under three types −

 1. Best Case − Minimum time required for program execution. it express by nota tion called Ω Notation